Splinter Session and Summary Recommendations from the 2010 IGS Workshop

 - how to proceed ?

-+ adoption of model for higher-order iono effects
+Adoption of model for higher order iono effect

 - DECIDE: should common implementation date be coordinated ?